nodiscc/xsrv/docs/usage.md

 Projects stored in [git](#version-control) repositories can be tied to a [Continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment) (CI/CD) system that will perform automated checks and deployments, controlled by git operations (similar to [GitOps](https://about.gitlab.com/topics/gitops/)).

+This example [`.gitea/workflows/ci.yml`](.gitea_workflows_ci.yml) for [Gitea Actions](https://docs.gitea.com/next/usage/actions/overview) will deploy your project against specific environments/hosts/groups (optionally running the playbook in `check` mode beforehand) automatically when changes are pushed.
+It should also work from [Github Actions](https://docs.github.com/en/actions) since the syntax is the same.
+Different target hosts/groups can be specified for master and non-master branches.

-This example [`.gitlab-ci.yml`](https://gitlab.com/nodiscc/xsrv/-/blob/master/docs/.gitlab-ci.yml) checks the playbook for syntax errors, simulates the changes against `staging` and `production` environments, and waits for manual action (click on `‣`) to run actual staging/production deployments.
+This example [`.gitlab-ci.yml`](https://gitlab.com/nodiscc/xsrv/-/blob/master/docs/.gitlab-ci.yml) for [Gitlab CI](https://docs.gitlab.com/ee/ci/) checks the playbook for syntax errors, simulates the changes against `staging` and `production` environments, and waits for manual action (click on `‣`) to run actual staging/production deployments.
 Pipeline execution time can be optimized by building a CI image that includes preinstalled dependencies: [`.gitlab-ci.Dockerfile`](https://gitlab.com/nodiscc/xsrv/-/blob/master/docs/.gitlab-ci.Dockerfile), [`.gitlab-ci.yml`](https://gitlab.com/nodiscc/xsrv/-/blob/master/docs/.gitlab-ci.docker.yml).

 ## External links